jzblee/fluffyforager/src/readme.md

 ### factorization.cpp ###

 This file contains the factorization module for the Fluffy Forager program.
-It finds the prime factors of a number and uses it to generate a list of all of its divisors.
+It finds the prime factors of a number and uses them to generate a list of all of its divisors.

 ### NOTE ###